beele/HomebridgeSomfyRemote/README.md

     "pindown": "hardware pin number",
-    "movementduration": "average full up/down motion in seconds", "pressduration": "duration of button press in milliseconds", "delay": "the delay in seconds (can be 0 for the first plugin instance)" }
+    "movementduration": "average full up/down motion in seconds", "pressduration": "duration of button press in milliseconds", "delay": "the delay in seconds (can be 0 for the first plugin instance)", "mqttbroker": "mqtt://broker-url:1883",
+    "mqttuser": "username",
+    "mqttpassword": "password",
+    "mqtttopicin": "/path/and/topic/in",
+    "mqtttopicout": "/path/and/topic/out"
+}
 ```